pattonsgirl/CEG2350/Labs/Lab09/README.md

 Test the targets in your `Makefile`.

+Create a set of instructions for using your `Makefile` to perform its different taskings.

 ## Extra Credit - Ignore That

 In the root folder of your GitHub repository, create a `.gitignore` file and prevent tracking of your executable programs.

+If you already added your executable for tracking, remove it from future tracking with `git rm --cached <file_name>`, then `commit` & `push` the change.
+   - Just `git rm` would delete it from your working directory ("filesystem") and from tracking.
+The `--cached` flag remove it only from tracking.

 ## Submission